 I bridge into my opponent, I pull my hips back, and I’m able to enter in with my shin.
 Basically, I’ve just reguarded.

-By reguarding from bottom cross side, you’ll be able to hit a low risk, high percentage escape from bottom cross side.
+By reguarding from bottom cross side, you’ll be able to hit a low risk, high percentage technique for escaping bottom cross side.

 Check out what I mean here!